Analysis of a finite element method for PDEs in evolving domains with topological changes: Stability and error analysis

 \subsection{Preliminaries}

 In the remainder we write $a \lesssim b$ to state that the inequality $a \leq c \, b$ holds for quantities $a$ and $b$, with a constant $c$, which is independent of the discretization parameters $h$, $\Delta t$, the time instance $t_n$, and the position of $\Omega^n$ in the background mesh.
-Let $\mathcal{I}$ be the Lagrange interpolation operator.
+Let $\mathcal{I}$ be the Lagrange interpolation operator defined on the extended computational domain.
 We will need the following consistency result for the stabilization term~\cite{lehrenfeld2019eulerian}: For $w \in H^{m+1}(\Odt{n}),~n=1,\dots, N$, the following holds:

 Consider domains $\cS^n\subset\cO^n\subset \Odt{n}\subset\R^d$ defined as

 We need the set of all simplices that are intersected by $\cS^n$,

 We also introduce the set of simplices which are strictly internal for $\Omega^n$,